● Where was I? Spain & briefly the USA

 What’s coming in 2022?

 Employment with income maybe??
 One can only hope!
 Omicron is already taking over thanks to the holiday season, & learning to coexist with COVID seems to be the next step.
-I have guidebook research dates + two tours assigned for Rick Steves, so I may be back on the road again soon.
+I already have guidebook research dates + two tours assigned for Rick Steves, so I may be back on the road again soon.
 We took advantage of major airfare sales during Black Friday & are going to Boston next year!
 I’ve never been, & it’s a new section of the US for Rafa & I to explore together.
 I’ve also started the process to get my guide license in Andalucía, which will likely take one year to complete.
-Perhaps more.
+Probably more.
 One more thing: I’m planning a tile guide to Sevilla, like what I’ve already written for Lisboa.
 We’ll all see how the coming year unfolds, but whatever happens I wish everyone a fantastic 2022!